 Once you get logged in, you’ll find that there are two main views in Discord.
 The Direct Messages (or Home) view is where you go to participate in private Direct Message conversations with other users.
 It’s not tied to a server at all and you can enter this view, which is usually the default view you start with, by clicking on the Discord icon in the upper left portion of your screen.
 This is what the Direct Message view looks like:

 The second view you’ll be interested in is the Server view.
 It’s the one you see when you click on one of the servers.
 To find us, click on the Ottawa Bears server which looks like this:

-If you don’t see the Ottawa Bears server, you can add it by clicking the round “+” icon at the bottom of the server list, then click Join a Server and paste this invitation link: https://discord.gg/G6T5yye
+If you don’t see the Ottawa Bears server, you can add it by clicking the round “+” icon at the bottom of the server list, then click Join a Server and paste (don’t browse to it even though it looks like a web address) this invitation link: https://discord.gg/G6T5yye

 In the server view you’ll be able to join a text-only chat channel which is indicated by a hash mark (#) to the left of it.
 The default channel where you start is #bear-chat.
 Feel free to say hi and/or respond to other users’ posts.
 You can upload photos, link to web pages, include emojis and like/react to other posts.
 There may be multiple text channels on various topics.
 Keep the conversations in them relevant to the topic please.

 There are also Voice channels where you can use your mic and webcam to see and hear other users.
 This is where the bi-weekly meetings will take place; typically in the Bear Talk voice channel.
 You’ll see a list of users that are currently chatting below the channel name.
 Click on the channel to join in and then click on the camera/video icon to enable your webcam so we can all see you.

 You can click on the Settings (gear) icon to access the application’s settings.
 In there you can adjust your audio/video settings and enable noise reduction and other useful settings.